SpookyCorgi/phiz/README.md

 **Are you using iPhone or iPad?** If so, try using a different browser (Safari should work most of the time).
 And then also check your download folder.
 If it's still not working, **please open an issue on this page.**

 ### I can't import the glb file into Maya/Unreal/Unity.
 Help.
 Even though as awesome as the file format is, glb/gltf file is still not widely supported by professional tools.
-The best workflow currently is to convert the file to fbx file format in blender. **Please don't import glb and export fbx directly while using Blender.
-Shape keys animation require extra step to export into fbx file format.** I will create a tutorial in the future but right please read [this awesome tutorial](https://continuebreak.com/articles/how-blender-shape-key-ue4-morph-target-animations/)
+The best workflow currently is to convert the file to fbx file format in Blender. **Please don't import glb and export fbx directly while using Blender.
+Shape keys animation require extra steps to export into fbx file format.** I will create a tutorial in the future but right please read [this awesome tutorial](https://continuebreak.com/articles/how-blender-shape-key-ue4-morph-target-animations/)

+### How do I quickly view my animation to check if it works or not?
+Import it into Blender or any [gltf viewer](https://gltf-viewer.donmccurdy.com/)

 ### I wish this function also exist so my life is ultimately better.
 Open a new issue :) I'd gladly implement more things.